niccokunzmann/somarosa.co.uk/content/offerings/tantric-bodywork.md

 ​

-Sacred Self Pleasure Container
+Energetic Tantric Container

+As above but without physical touch - guided with energetic touch to circulate your eros, and intuitively guiding your

-Guided rediscovery and reclamation of your eros with your self touch, sound, breath, movement
+rediscovery of your eros with your self touch, sound, breath, movement

 60 minutes - £60